yaraeslamm/bachelor_thesis/RealTime/Readme.md

      python app.py
      ```

-* Open the website appeared in the terminal to connect to the head via the local website.
+* Open the website URL provided in the terminal to connect to the head via the local interface.

 2. Mediapipe Setup :
 * Ensure a camera is plugged in.